 That is to say, and the program doesn’t work on other games or apps in the case that you were planning on keeping it around for alternative purposes as well.
 It lets users employ its diverse functionality on the fly without any manual input, well, except for a bunch of clicks at best.

 You can either choose to force a repatch to the game, which ultimately affects the entire Launcher, or choose to reinstall—whatever tickles your pickle.
-More often than not, the tool will automatically dig out the source of the issue, especially the error code 900 League of Legends store, when you get it to run a full scan.
+More often than not, the tool will automatically dig out the source of the issue.

 Head over to the Automated Troubleshooting section of the League of Legends support site and click on “Download for Windows” once you’re there.
 The download should begin in a moment post your selection.
 It’s only a matter of time before you can start playing the game just like normal again now.